moiegit/dota2tournamentupdate/README.md

     - invite code for the interested: https://discord.gg/27ej7MJJ
     - properly list the fetched/scraped data and notify the members at 8:00 AM if it triggers a return for Tier 1 Dota 2 tournaments

+Future Plans

+1. Add Tier 2 tournaments for more content
+2. Add direct twitch.tv link if a game has already started streaming